heritage workshop faq

 Q: How much are the classes?

-A: For 2020-2021, registration fee is $250.00, course materials fee is $20.00, and a payment processing fee will be charged.
-This fee includes 8 weeks of instruction, coursebook, materials, etc. Scholarships are available for anyone who is unable to financially pay for the class.
+A: For 2020-2021, the regular registration fee is $450.00 including the course materials and tech fee.
+This fee includes 8 weeks of instruction, coursebook, tech, materials, etc. A processing fee will be charged at the time of payment.
+Scholarships are available for anyone who is unable to financially pay for the class.

 Q: Who are your teachers?